Practical Quantum K-Means Clustering: Performance Analysis and Applications in Energy Grid Classification: Applications for Energy Subgrid Clustering

 \subsubsection{Clustering with vector subspace parallelization}

 Given the promising results from the classification task using the vector subspace parallelization, we again perform the full clustering algorithm using the angle embedding approach.
-We use the distance estimation \eqref{eq:metric} with 12,000 shots and one repetition on the IBM Perth machine with a total of five iterations for the clustering algorithm.
+We use the distance estimation \eqref{eq:metric} with 18,000 shots and one measurement repetition on the IBM Perth machine with a total of five iterations for the clustering algorithm.
 The clustering results are shown in Fig.~\ref{fig:tsne}(c).
-Although the labels were reduced to three classes, two fewer than in the classical algorithm, we see a much clearer separation of the classes in comparison to using amplitude encoding for all eight dimensions.
+Although the labels were reduced to four classes, one fewer than in the classical algorithm, we see a much clearer separation of the classes in comparison to using amplitude embedding processing all eight dimensions in the standard approach.
+The balanced accuracy compared to the classical label results from clustering in this case are 58.5\%.
+We use the same subspace approach with 8-qubits on the IBM Montreal machine, using two amplitude encoded circuits as in Fig.~\ref{fig:tsne}(d) with 12,000 shots and a balanced accuracy of 63.9\% in comparison to the classical clustering label results.
+Overall, these results show a vast improvement to the standard approach which would consider all dimensions in one measurement.